 The President, Leon Topalian, made the biggest insider sale in the last 12 months.
 That single transaction was for US$2.2m worth of shares at a price of US$112 each.
 So it's clear an insider wanted to take some cash off the table, even below the current price of US$170.
 As a general rule we consider it to be discouraging when insiders are selling below the current price, because it suggests they were happy with a lower valuation.
 However, while insider selling is sometimes discouraging, it's only a weak signal.
 It is worth noting that this sale was only 13% of Leon Topalian's holding.

-We note that in the last year insiders divested 80706 shares for a total of US$4.6m.
 In the last year Nucor insiders didn't buy any company stock.
-The chart below shows insider transactions (by individuals) over the last year.
+The chart below shows insider transactions (by companies and individuals) over the last year.
 If you want to know exactly who sold, for how much, and when, simply click on the graph below!

-But note: Nucor may not be the best stock to buy.
-So take a peek at this free list of interesting companies with high ROE and low debt.
+Of course Nucor may not be the best stock to buy.
+So you may wish to see this free collection of high quality companies.

 For the purposes of this article, insiders are those individuals who report their transactions to the relevant regulatory body.
 We currently account for open market transactions and private dispositions, but not derivative transactions.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.